hansemannn/titanium_with_atom/README.md

 nvm use 4.6.2       # set it
 ~~~

+#### Java JDK

+Download and install JDK 8 from http://www.oracle.com/technetwork/java/javase/downloads/index.html and set the JAVA_HOME env variable inside the windows advanced system settings (e.g. C:\Program Files\Java\jdk1.8.0_45)

+#### Android SDK
+Go to https://developer.android.com/studio/index.html#downloads and download the ZIP under "Get just the command line tools".
+Unzip and copy it to folder, run "android.bat" (as root) and install:
+* Android SDK tools
+* Android SDK Platfom-tools
+* Android SDK Build tools (23.0.3)
+* Android 6.0 (API 23) SDK Platform
+* other APIs if you like

+Download the ADB tools from https://dl.google.com/android/repository/platform-tools-latest-windows.zip and unzip it to the androidsdk folder from before.
+Add the following paths to the PATH env variable:
+* C:\Program Files\androidsdk\
+* C:\Program Files\androidsdk\platform-tools

 #### Titanium CLI

 Open a console and run the following command to install the tools: